 - Next, apply eyeliner right along the lashes.
-This doesn’t need to be neat as we will be going back in with a brush to smoke it out.
+You could opt for the below product or choose one of our best eyeliner picks.
+Your line doesn’t need to be neat as we will be going back in with a brush to smoke it out.
 I also love to take the eyeliner underneath the lashes' roots to create fuller-looking lashes and to connect it to the top eyeliner so you cannot see any gaps.

 - Take an eyeliner brush and buff the edges of the eyeliner to create a diffused smoky edge.
 In no time, you will have that quick and easy smoky eye.

 As woman&home's Senior Beauty Editor, Fiona Mckim has tried more beauty products than she’s had hot dinners and nothing makes her happier than raving about a brilliant beauty find on womanandhome.com or her instagram grid (@fionamckim if you like hair dye experiments and cute shih-tzus)

 Fiona joined woman&home as Assistant Beauty Editor in 2013, working under legend Jo GB, who taught her everything she needed to know about the industry (clue: learn about ingredients and employ extreme cynicism).